 My current beach reading has the usual ingredients: a steamy love triangle, a pitched battle between mortal enemies, and colorful characters cavorting in exotic locales.
 This is no dime-store novel, though, but an homage to the North American prairie entitled Prairie Spring (2009), and the only sand to be found in it is in prairie dog burrows.
 It profiles hard-working farmers and ranchers and the lesser prairie chicken.
 The heroes of this tale?
 Park rangers and the federal grasslands they work to protect.

 Penned by Cape May Bird Observatory director Pete Dunne, Prairie Spring traces his and his wife Linda’s journey back to the sweeping landscapes of the High Plains in an attempt to capture the soul of the prairie.
-Experienced birders, Pete and Linda venture through five states to catch a glimpse of wonders like the rare and endangered mountain plover, the awe-inspiring migration of half a million sandhill cranes, and the spectacularly goofy courtship rituals of the lesser prairie chicken.
+Experienced birders, the couple venture through five states to catch a glimpse of wonders like the rare and endangered mountain plover, the awe-inspiring migration of half a million sandhill cranes, and the spectacularly goofy courtship rituals of the lesser prairie chicken.
 This remarkable bird’s territory shrinks each year along with the native grasslands that support it, but it has an unlikely ally in some enlightened ranchers.
 (Apparently, prairie chickens also hate wind farms – or any vertical structure, for that matter.
 But that’s another story.)

 The grasslands themselves are a hardy lot, weathering periodic drought and fire and other insults, mainly because of one very special trait.
 (I’ll let you read the book to find out what that is!)
 There’s a host of supporting characters, too, including millions of evening primrose blossoms that bloom white, then pink, and fade practically overnight.